DonTseTse/bash_commons/helpers.md

 - [set_global_variable()](#set_global_variable)

 ## Function documentation
+If the pipes are not documented, the default is:
+- `stdin`: ignored
+- `stdout`: empty

+Parameters enclosed in brackets [ ] are optional.

 ### capture()
 Collects `stdout`, `stderr` and the return status of a command and copies them into global variables.